siennathesane/cesiumdb/README.md

 ## To Do's

-An alphabetical list of things I'd like to actually do for the long-term safety and stability of the project:
+An alphabetical list of things I'd like to actually do for the long-term safety and stability of the project.

 - [ ] Add `loom` integration tests.
 - [ ] Add `miri` integration tests.
 - [ ] Add more granular `madvise` commands to the filesystem to give the kernel some hints.
 - [ ] Add some kind of `fallocate` automation or growth strategy for the filesystem when it's not a block device.
-- [ ] Add some kind of `fsck` and block checksums
+- [ ] Add some kind of `fsck` and block checksums since journaling is already present.
+There are basic unit tests for this but no supported tool for it.
 - [ ] Bloom filter size is currently hardcoded.
 I'd like to make it configurable.
 - [ ] Determine how to expose the untrustworthiness of the bloom filter.
-- [ ] Expand the `CesiumError` tree to cover all possible use cases
 - [ ] Figure out how hard it would be to support `no_std` for the embedded workloads.
-I suspect it would require a custom variation of `std::collections::BinaryHeap`, which would be... difficult lol
+I suspect it would be... difficult lol
 - [ ] Investigate the point at which we can no longer `mmap` a physical device.
 Theoretically, even without swap space, I can `mmap` a 1TiB physical device to the filesystem implementation.
 But I feel like shit gets real weird.
 Idk, it's a Linux-ism I want to investigate.